 Chocolate Covered OREOs

 This treat comes together in just a few minutes and requires no baking at all!
 Use whatever kind of OREO you like best - regular, double stuff, golden - they'll all be great!
+And holiday sprinkles are very versatile: use whatever you like!

 These cookies are great to make with kids as they're not very complicated, take just a few minutes, and everyone loves to decorate with sprinkles!